dsaronin/kinokero/README.md

 can (more or less) function in a stand-alone manner for low-level cloudprint primitives.

+About this document: I've tried to capture anything and everything relevant to using the gem.
+This information is not necessarily well organized (yet).
+Consider it a first draft.
+If this gem is simply used as a proxy connector (recomended), then usage is much simpler.
+If instead you only want the GCPS interfaces ( Class Cloudprint ), then you will need more detailed information found in this document.

+_Kinokero_ is swahili for an impala (animal, not Chevy model).

 # Kinokero Status

 * The gem is currently Alpha, pending complettion of this documentation.